Skip to Content

 A quick team pep talk during our polo match

 We had a fun day out in the countryside learning to play polo in an estancia.
-The experience is set in a traditional estancia (cattle ranch) where we got a flavor of the gaucho culture, enjoyed a Sunday asado and of course, played lots of polo.
-Polo is like hockey, except on a horse, and quite difficult because you have to really reach down from your horse with your stick to hit the ball.
+The experience is set in a traditional estancia (cattle ranch) where we got a flavor of the gaucho culture, enjoyed a Sunday asado, and of course, played lots of polo.
+Polo is like hockey, except on a horse, and quite difficult because you have to reach down from your horse with your stick to hit the ball.
 After winning the polo match, we shared a bountiful asado (Argentinian barbecue party) with the players, washed down with Malbec and lots of polo banter.
 Book your own experience and feel like a real gaucho here!

 Cool day trips from the city